-ACT and Region Frogwatch Program runs a Frogwatch Education – Tadpole kits program, enabling students to learn more about frogs, care for tadpoles, and watch them turn into frogs.
-Contact your local Catchment Group to get involved.
+ACT and Region FrogWatch Program runs a Frogwatch Education – Tadpole kits program, enabling students to learn more about frogs, care for tadpoles, and watch them turn into frogs.

-Upper Murrumbidgee Waterwatch is available to provide field-based education sessions with schools and youth groups.
-Waterwatch Coordinators, based in the Catchment Groups, provide hands-on, locally-based waterway education, from fishing for water bugs with the junior kids to water quality and habitat assessment with older students, helping to make linkages between our behaviours and river health.
+Waterwatch Coordinators, within each of the three Catchment Groups, are available to provide field-based education sessions with schools and youth groups as part of the Upper Murrumbidgee Waterwatch Program.
+These Waterwatch Coordinators provide hands-on, locally-based waterway education, from fishing for water bugs with the junior kids to water quality and habitat assessment with older students, helping to make linkages between our behaviours and river health.

 Young Farmers Network

-Landcare ACT is responding to an identified gap in support for younger generation of farmers in the ACT.
-We are establishing a network to enable easier information sharing and connections between young farmers in the ACT.
+Landcare ACT is responding to an identified gap in support for the younger generation of farmers in the ACT.
+Working with the Rural Landholders Association and Catchment Groups, we are establishing a network to enable easier information sharing and connections between young farmers in the ACT.

 You can find more information about our Young People programs by: